luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 ### Dimensionality reduction using PCA

 PCA is a technique for reducing the number of dimensions in a dataset whilst retaining most information.
-In its essence it is using the correlation between some dimensions and tries to provide a minimum number of variables that keeps the maximum amount of variation or information about how the original data.
-It does not do this using guesswork but using hard mathematics and it uses the eigenvalues and eigenvectors of the matrix that holds the data.

-The eigenvectors of the covariance matrix have the property that they point along the major directions of variation in the data.
+In its essence it is using the correlation between some dimensions and tries to provide a minimum number of variables that keeps the maximum amount of variation or information about how the original data is distributed.
+It does not do this using guesswork but using hard mathematics and it uses something known as the eigenvalues and eigenvectors of the data-matrix.
+These eigenvectors of the covariance matrix have the property that they point along the major directions of variation in the data.
 These are the directions of maximum variation in a dataset.

 I am not going to get into the actual derivation and calculation of the principal components - if you want to get into the mathematics see [this](https://www.math.hmc.edu/calculus/tutorials/eigenstuff/) great page - instead we'll use the [Scikit-Learn implementation of PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).